timeglider/jquery_widget/README.txt

-TIMEGLIDER jQUERY PLUGIN
+TIMEGLIDER jQUERY WIDGET/PLUGIN

-Welcome to the nascent Timeglider jQuery plugin.
-Timeglider is a web-based timeline application currently running in Flash, and this is the transition to a free viewer module.
+Welcome to the nascent Timeglider jQuery widget project.
+Timeglider is a web-based timeline application currently running in Flash: this is the transition to a free viewer module.

 Project director:
 Michael Richardson
 michael@timeglider.com

-The goal here is to create a lightweight, extensible time-viewer-explorer which can zoom/pan and otherwise explore future/past events easily.
+Our goal here is to create a lightweight, extensible time-viewer-explorer which can zoom/pan and otherwise explore future/past events easily.
 Timeglider.com provides an authoring environment for creating hosted timelines; this plug in is meant for enterprise media, medical software, private legal workspaces, etc. all of which may have APIs of their own such that they can output a JSON file.

 TIMEGLIDER DATA FORMAT
 See a sample json file @ json_tests/idaho.json.